 The goal of a modification is to make the loan affordable for the borrower and prevent the lender from losing any more money than it has to.
 A mortgage lender can change virtually any of the payment terms, including:

 - Lowering the interest rate

-- Converting the loan from an adjustable rate to a fixed rate
+- Converting the loan from an adjustable-rate to a fixed-rate mortgage

-- Extending the length, for example from 30 to 40 years
+- Extending the length, such as from 30 to 40 years

 - Adding arrears to the back end of the loan

 With a modification, the lender doesn't have to deal with foreclosing on the home, which can be a costly process.

 For some borrowers, a government program might help you secure more favorable terms; the Flex Modification Program is a foreclosure-prevention program for Fannie Mae or Freddie Mac loans.
 Traditional lenders may also have their own modification programs.

 Some programs designed to help borrowers, such as the Home Affordable Modification Program (HAMP), the Home Affordable Refinance Program (HARP), and Freddie Mac’s HARP replacement program (FMERR), have expired.